PawelLipski/docker-ci-blog/blog.md

 the entire resulting build image depends only on the contents of ci/tox/ directory instead of ci/tox/build-context/ (with one exception that packages installed via apt-get can also get updated over time in their respective APT repositories).

-Given all that, what if we just computed the hash of the entire ci/tox/ directory and used it to identify the image?
+Therefore, the image can be uniquely identified by the hash of its ci/tox/ directory.
-Actually, we don't even need to derive that hash ourselves!
-We can take advantage of SHA-1 hashes that git computes for each object.
+We don't even need to derive that hash manually, because git computes a SHA-1 hash for each object it stores.
-It's a well known fact that each commit in git has a unique hash, but actually SHA-1 hashes are also derived for each file (called a _blob_ in gitspeak) and each directory (called a _tree_).
+It's a well known fact that every commit has a unique hash, but actually SHA-1 hashes are also derived for each file (called a _blob_ in gitspeak) and each directory (called a _tree_).
-The hash of a tree is a function of the hashes of all of its underlying blobs and, recursively, trees.
+The hash of a tree is based on the hashes of all of its nested blobs and subtrees.
 More details can be found in [this slide deck on git internals (aka "git's guts")](https://slides.com/plipski/git-internals/).
-For our use case it means that once any file inside ci/tox/ changes, we'll end up with a different Docker image tag.
+For our use case, it means that any change to the files inside ci/tox/ will yield a new Docker image tag.

-To extract the hash of a given directory within the current commit (HEAD), we need to resort to one of the more powerful and versatile _plumbing_ commands of git called `rev-parse`:
+To get the hash of a given directory within the current commit (HEAD), we can resort to a plumbing command called `rev-parse`:

 ```bash
 git rev-parse HEAD:ci/tox
 ```

-The `<revision>:<path>` syntax might be familiar from `git show`.
+The argument has the form `<revision>:<path>`, same as in `git show`.

-Note that this hash is different from the resulting Docker image hash.
+Note that this hash is not the same as the hash of the resulting Docker image.
 Also, git object hashes are 160-bit (40 hex digit) SHA-1 hashes, while Docker identifies images by their 256-bit (64 hex digit) SHA-256 hash.

 Back into [ci/tox/docker-compose.yml](https://github.com/VirtusLab/git-machete/blob/master/ci/tox/docker-compose.yml) for a moment: